 Before asking a young man to serve in any of these callings, the bishopric member asks permission from the young man’s parents.

 A member of the bishopric announces these callings in sacrament meeting.
-He does not ask for a sustaining vote.
+He does not present them to be sustained.

 Aaronic Priesthood quorum presidents, including the bishop, have the following responsibilities.
 Their counselors and the bishop’s assistants in the priests quorum share in these responsibilities.

 Lead the quorum’s efforts to participate in the work of salvation and exaltation (see chapter 1).